 Students in Class VII English read novels, plays, non-fiction narratives, short stories, and poems.
 Students hone their abilities to compose focused paragraphs, support writing with evidence from the literary work, and compare and contrast ideas.
 Drafting, revision and workshop experiences support several essay assignments.
 Journals are used regularly for reflective and analytical writing.
 Writing exercises generally relate to the assigned reading, although students also write short stories, poetry, and other creative assignments.
 Increasingly, students are evaluated on the quality and accuracy of their work, rather than on the simple completion of assignments.

 The Class VIII English curriculum focuses on the question, "What makes a complete human?"
 An exploration of this question takes students through a survey of the foundations of world literature, working in conjunction with History VIII curriculum to provide insight into ancient cultures.
 Through study of ancient myths and early stories, students learn to address a variety of texts as literature, examining issues of creation, explanation, and transgression.
 The curriculum asks students to question the nature of the the human experience, moving from early epic poetry into a discussion of leadership and heroism, eventually placing the individual within the context of a greater society.
-Throughout our tour of world literature, students practice in-depth textual analysis, writing weekly assignments to hone skills of close reading, rhetorical analysis, and articulation through appropriate grammar, punctuation and diction.
+Throughout this tour of world literature, students practice in-depth textual analysis, writing weekly assignments to hone skills of close reading, rhetorical analysis, and articulation through appropriate grammar, punctuation and diction.
 Students are required to write multiple essays with attention to the revision process, and will learn one hundred new vocabulary words per term.